 After three years and fifteen different broadheads, I've finally found one that I really like, and it's made by Dead Ringer.

-First things first, I'm a realist, and no, I'm not quoting Iggy Azalea in Fancy.
-I am simply stating I'm your everyday, ordinary hunter who works very hard year round in the deer woods.
+I like to think I'm a realist.
+I'm your everyday, ordinary hunter who works very hard year round in the deer woods.

-This year, 2016, has been my most successful year, both personally and for my outdoor team, Top Pin Outdoors.
-We have been all up and down the Northeast filming and hunting and trying to put our personal best down with a tag since early September.
+The year 2016 had been my most successful year, both personally and for my outdoor team, Top Pin Outdoors.
+We had been all up and down the Northeast, filming and hunting, and trying to put our personal best down with a tag since early September.

 Dead Ringer Broadhead

-I've seen these broadheads around the way before.
-Quite frankly, I used to be a huge Rage broadhead fan and never gave the Dead Ringer much look.
-That was until I spoke with a Chase Rohlfsen of Rubline Marketing who said to me, "I'm not a salesman, I shoot these broadheads myself and I love them.
-I don't have a shot on a deer that I lost the deer to date and I can tell you, you will like these."
+Quite frankly, I used to be a huge Rage broadhead fan and never gave the Dead Ringer much of a look.
+That was until I spoke with a Chase Rohlfsen of Rubline Marketing, who told me, "I'm not a salesman.
+I shoot these broadheads myself and I love them.
+I haven't lost a deer I took a shot at to date and I can tell you, you will like these."

-Working with marketers is great mostly because I get to work with hard working people and companies who help expose products to other hunters.
-Many times I get to test out products in the field but when it comes to archery equipment, it's very tough for me to change anything, especially when I've been having success with any one item in particular.
+Even though I get to test out products in the field, when it comes to archery equipment, it's very tough for me to change anything.
+That's especially true when I've been having success with any one item in particular.

-The thing for me though, is I wasn't having much success with my broadheads.
-Now I am a guy who grew up shooting Muzzy, 85 grain broadheads and have killed more deer in my life with double lung and heart shots with a small fixed blade than any other broadhead in my life.
-The thing is, as technology is advancing, I like to get ahead of the game and try to find something that will be accurate and let's face it, do some damage.
+The thing is, I wasn't having much success with the broadheads I was using.
+I am a guy who grew up shooting 85-grain Muzzy broadheads and have killed more deer with double lung and heart shots with a small fixed blade than any other broadhead in my life.

-If you can double lung a deer with a broadhead, it won't go far.
-If you can heart shot a buck with a broadhead, your blood trail will be great and he won't go far.
+If you can double lung a deer with a broadhead, the animal won't go far.
+If you can heart shot a buck with a broadhead, your blood trail will be great and he'll drop soon after.
 So what does that all really boil down to?
 Shot placement.

-The thing is, shot placement can be found in field tips quite easily.
-When you switch to a broadhead, sometimes it can be difficult to tune.
-When you put a 140" buck in front of you at 30 yards, it can even add to the stress and become that more difficult.
-The bottom line, is you want a broadhead that is accurate 100% of the time and a broadhead that as soon as you release the arrow, you can trust.
+The thing is, shot placement can be consistent with field tips, but when you switch to a broadhead, it can be difficult to tune.
+When you put a 140" buck in front of you at 30 yards, it can add to the stress and become that more difficult.

 Trying Something New

-I began shooting the Freak Extreme 2.5 about half way through this hunting season.
+I began shooting the Freak Extreme 2.5 about halfway through the 2016 hunting season.
 After shooting a buck in the Appalachian mountain region of New York State with the Trauma 2.0 broadhead, I figured I would give these a try.
-The idea that the Freak Extreme broadhead is it cuts a 3/4" wound like many fixed blade broadheads regardless.
-It then expands to a 2.5" cutting machine.
+The Freak Extreme broadhead cuts a 3/4" wound, then expands to a 2.5" cutting machine.
 Needless to say I was excited to put them to the test.

 I spent the first morning with the broadheads shooting them at my target.
-To my surprise and the main seller for these broadheads for me, they not only were accurate, but they flew exactly like my field tips.
-When I first shot the Trauma 2.0 broadheads, which are just are accurate, I had to tune my bow only a little bit to match the broadhead.
-The Freak Extreme broadhead however, flew exactly like my field tips, so I knew I was onto something.
+They not only were accurate, but they flew exactly like my field tips.
+When I first shot the Trauma 2.0 broadheads, which are just as accurate, I had to tune my bow a little bit to match the broadhead.
+The Freak Extreme broadhead flew exactly like my field tips, so I knew I was onto something.

 The Damage is Done

-As my father honored me by gutting my deer, I asked him to be careful not to cut the vitals.
+As my father gutted my deer, I asked him to be careful not to cut the vitals.
 I wanted to see the damage the broadhead did.
 What he pulled out of the chest cavity was a true, double lung shot.
 It wasn't only a sight of 100% accuracy, but explained the lack of distance the buck went after being shot.